 Further tests

-Your child may need more tests, especially if he or she has:
+Your child may need more tests, especially if they have:

 - macroscopic haematuria (visible blood in the urine)